hobbystacks/soa-digitalocean/README.md

-# Hobby Stacks - Baseline (DigitalOcean)
+# Hobby Stacks - Service-Oriented Architecture (SOA) on DigitalOcean

 [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/PhiltasticGuy/hobbystacks)

-This is Hobby Stacks' baseline project for provisioning the Infrastructure as Code using Terraform on DigitalOcean.
+This project offers several examples of `single page applications (SPA)` communicating with APIs in a `service-oriented architecture (SOA)`.
+The resources are provisioned on DigitalOcean with `infrastructure as code (IaC)` using Terraform.

 ## Why create *Hobby Stacks*?